rocktronica/OneFileCMS/readme.markdown

 # Current stable version: 3.3.02

-### July 17, 2012
+### July 20, 2012

+Just a couple minor improvments:
+- "Wide View" option on Edit page now persists across saves
+- Hopefully improved handling of language files.
+Kinda' like "online security", "multi-language support" is a nebulous and a bit finicky.

-Thanks to github.com/codeless for a German language file!
+- And, thanks again to [codeless](http://github.com/codeless) for the German language file!

 --------------------------------------------------------------------------------